Skip to content

 INTERNAL_EXPORT_FILE Administrator Export data with the user who requested the export.

-STREAM Connector Consume the streams the connector user.
+STREAM Connector Consume the streams with the connector user.

 Here is an example of a connector docker-compose.yml file: